offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 A single EC2 instances can have many ENIs from different subnets attached, so long as those subnets are within the same AZ as the EC2 instance.
 However, ...

  1. there must always be a primary ENI attached to the EC2 instance.
- 2. there is a maximum number ot ENIs an EC2 instance can have attached (depends on the instance type).
+ 2. there is a maximum number of ENIs an EC2 instance can have attached (depends on the instance type).

 ```{svgbob}
    .-----.